U.S. flag

 Histopathology

-Histopathology reveals angiofibroblastic proliferation or disorganization of the collagen matrix with the development of neovessels.[2]
+Histopathology reveals angiofibroblastic proliferation or collagen matrix disorganization with the development of neovessels.[2]
 Partial or full-thickness tears can occur as a part of the degenerative process.

 History and Physical

 Medial epicondylitis presents with a gradual onset of pain along the medial elbow that is worse with activity.
 Symptoms are often mild and intermittent but can be severe, resulting in significant pain and disability.
-The examination will reveal tenderness along the medial epicondyle and proximal pronator, and flexor tendons.
-Patients will have pain with resisted wrist flexion and pronation and passive terminal wrist extension.
+The examination reveals tenderness along the medial epicondyle and proximal pronator and flexor tendons.
+Patients experience pain during resisted wrist flexion and pronation and during passive terminal wrist extension.
 These provocative maneuvers should be performed with the elbow fully extended.
-In more chronic cases, patients may develop a loss of range of motion with wrist extension.
+In more chronic cases, patients may experience a loss of wrist extension range of motion.
 There may be a decrease in grip strength.[6]

 Evaluation

 Medial epicondylitis is a clinical diagnosis and does not require imaging.
-X-rays may be useful to evaluate recalcitrant cases and to rule out other pathology.
-MRI and ultrasound can visualize tendinosis but are not a requirement for diagnosis.
+X-rays may be useful for evaluating recalcitrant cases and for ruling out other pathologies.
+MRI and ultrasound can visualize tendinosis, but are not required for diagnosis.

 Treatment / Management